gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 3. Choose the amount you want to add
 4. Complete the transaction using MetaMask

-Remember, GIN tokens are blockchain-based.
+Remember, $GIN are blockchain-based.
 Make sure you have enough ETH in your wallet to cover gas fees!

 #### Auto-Recharge